Python for Hacking and Pen-testing

 client.close()

 Most of this code should look familiar to you by now.
-We start by set- ting up our TCP socket object and then testuto see if we have received
+We start by set- ting up our TCP socket object and then testuto see if we have receivedany input from stdin.
+If all is well, we ship the data off to the remote target and receive back datavuntil there is no more data to receive.
+We then wait for further input from the userwand continue sending and receiving data until the user kills the script.
+The extra line break is attached specifically

 to our user input so that our client will be compatible with our command shell.
 Now we’ll move on and create our primary server loop and a stub function that will handle both our command execution and our full com- mand shell.